Remember Jewish Ostrow Lubelski

 NEARBY JEWISH COMMUNITIES

-In nearby Sosnowica, the Jewish community operated a house of prayer, a cemetery, and a mikveh.
+- Sosnowica: The Jewish community operated a house of prayer, a cemetery, and a mikveh.
 Sosnowica had a pre-war Jewish population of around 300.
 (Note: This location is different than Sosnowiec.)
+During the Holocaust, a large German unit of about 120 men was stationed in Sosnowica, while another unit of eight stayed at the manor house in the village of Jedlanka.
+Sosnowica was not considered a part of the Uścimów district.

 OSTROW LUBELSKI DURING THE HOLOCAUST

 The Judenrat was established in October of 1939 and about 850 Jews from Lubartow was dispatched to Ostrow Lubelski in November of 1939.
+There was a Kriminalkommissariat post of the Security Police and the SD in the town of Lubartów, 20 kilometers west.
+Meanwhile, a large German unit of about 120 men was stationed in Sosnowica, while another unit of eight stayed at the manor house in the village of Jedlanka.
 Other transports to the Ostrow Lubelski ghetto included 851 Jews from the Poznan region in mid-December 1940, 200 Jews from Lublin in March of 1941 and 500 Jews from Slovakia in April of 1942.
 According to data from August of 1941, a total of 3,249 Jews were living in Ostrów.
 Some of them found shelter in the synagogue and houses of prayer, while around 400 of them were soon after deported to labor camps in the vicinity.

 Isidor “Józef” Flanter (or Flatner) was Judenrat chair.
 By 1941, a 13-member Jewish police force also had been established, led by Mendel Zyman.
 The Ostrów branch of the Jewish Social Self-Help (JSS) was led by Poznan deportee Emil Hecht.